Social Concern: Caring for broken humanityIntroduction

 The responsibilities we share as members of the Kingdom of God can be listed under three heads: i] our personal walk with Christ, ii] the love of the brotherhood, iii] and our care toward broken humanity.
-Our responsibilities toward broken humanity can be further divided under two headings: First, we have the task of making Christ known to the "ends of the earth".
-This we call evangelism.
-Second, we are to "do good to all men".
-This we call social concern.
+Our responsibilities toward broken humanity can be further divided under two headings: First, we have the task of making Christ known to the "ends of the earth" - evangelism.
+Second, we are to "do good to all men" - social concern.
 Our care toward unbelievers images the love of God and serves to proclaim the gospel in sign rather than words.
-Yet the action of doing good should have no ulterior motive other than goodness.
+Yet, the action of doing good should have no ulterior motive other than goodness.
 We are to image our creator who makes the rain to fall on the good and the wicked alike, Matt.5:45.
-We are to especially love the brotherhood, Jn.13:35, 17:23, but we must also do good to all, 1Pet.2:17.
+Yes, we are called on to love the brotherhood, Jn.13:35, 17:23, but we must also do good to all, 1Pet.2:17.

 Social concern is the business of caring.
 The term is commonly used to describe activities which are designed to help needy persons.
 In the broadest sense it is the provision of a ministry which caters for emotional, spiritual and, if necessary, physical needs.

 Every Christian should prayerfully consider how God wants them to care for broken humanity, both believers and unbelievers, because:

 a) Christ commands it.
 Jesus said, "Love one another", Mk.12:29-31.
 Peter reminds us to "do good to all", 1Pet.2:17.
 Jesus said, "If you love me you will obey my commandments", Jn.14:15.

 b) Christ's love demands it.
 Paul the apostle could say, "The love of Christ compels us, because we are convinced that one has died for all; therefore all have died.
 And he died for all, that those who live might live no longer for themselves but for him who for their sake died and was raised".
 2Cor.5:14,15.